adamroach/patch-errata/README.md

 * Older documents are inconsistent about whether subsection headings and/or tables of contents are indented.
 This can confuse the section location logic.
+* Several errata (especially early ones) could be matched more effectively by accounting for the use of `|` and `^` characters that some reporters use to indicate specific lines and columns to be changed.
 * While it renders okay, the HTML file that is output is pretty horrific.

 # Prerequisites